BasicOS

 $ grep -o . data/words.txt | sort -u

-Your implementation must be compilable and runnable on the Linux PCs in the laboratory rooms.
+Your implementation must be compilable and runnable on the Linux PCs in the laboratory rooms: these PCs will be used to evaluate your work.
+So, even if the project compiles on your own compuyter, be sure that it also compiles on Eurecom PCs.
 We will evaluate the compilation of your code, and then the execution of your program using the tests we provide with the project.
 The performance of your implementation is very important as well.
 Thus, for the provided examples, we will evaluate how much time the execution of your program takes.
-Using the following command, we can deduce how much time your program takes to execute "commands1"
+Using the following command, we can compute how much time your program takes to execute commands given in the commands1 file:

 $ cd bin&&time ./words ../examples/commands1 ../data/words.txt